mavryk-network/mavryk-protocol/docs/shell/smart_rollup_node.rst

 rollup is populated with all the inputs published on Tezos in this block.
 It is important to keep in mind that all the smart rollups which are originated on Tezos share the same inbox.
-As a consequence, a WASM kernel has to filter the inputs that are relevant to its purpose from the ones it does not need to process.
+As a consequence, a WASM kernel has to filter the inputs that are relevant for its purpose from the ones it does not need to process.

 Once the inbox has been populated with the inputs of the Tezos block,